Pin It!

 2. In a separate bowl, combine your dry ingredients and then toss the apples thoroughly in the dry ingredients.

-3. Finally, drizzle the maple syrup over top then pour your apples in your prepared crust.
+3. Finally, drizzle the maple syrup over top.

 Assemble the topping and bake:

-2. Next add the rolled oats and cut it into the flour mixture.
+2. Next, add the rolled oats and cut them into the flour mixture.
 Once it’s roughly combined, use your hands to start pressing the mixture into larger pieces.

 3. Pour your apple pie filling into the prepared crust and then sprinkle the crumble topping over top.